bright/new-www/_posts/2018-02-19-how-to-deploy-a-service-to-amazon-elastic-container-service-with-cloud-formation.md

 }
 ```

 As you can see above, the `ECSMainCluster` is mostly a declaration.
-What follows is an auto scaling group that will launch EC2 instances with a specified `LaunchConfigurationName` named `ContainerHostInstances` defined below.
+What follows is an auto scaling group that will launch and manage EC2 instances.
+The `VPCZoneIdentifier` lists 2 VPC subnets created in separate availability zones.
+This is vital for availability as it causes the EC2 instances to run on physically separate hardware.
+The specified `LaunchConfigurationName` named `ContainerHostInstances` details how the EC2 instance should look like.

 ```json
 "ContainerHostInstances": {